 Here are the two certifications you are looking for:

 DVM (VMD) - Doctor of Veterinary Medicine - The first thing that you need to check is that your vet is qualified to practice in the U.S. When a person graduates from an American veterinary school they receive a DVM—Doctor of Veterinary Medicine degree (sometimes called a VMD degree).
 All vets practicing in the U.S. must have a DVM degree.
 A DVM degree means that the person you are considering is, in fact, a qualified veterinarian and is fully qualified to perform the duties of the profession.

 State Veterinary Licensing - In order to practice veterinary medicine, some states also require a veterinarian to pass a state-specific examination.
 These exams typically test the vet's knowledge of the state's laws and regulations governing veterinary medicine.
 In order to maintain a state veterinary license, vets must obtain continuing education and may need to renew their license on a regular basis (often every 3 years).

 Additional Veterinary Qualifications

 If your pet has health care requirements above and beyond standard veterinary care, you may want to look for a vet with qualifications that go beyond the standard DVM degree.
 Two such certifications are:

-Diplomate of the American Board of Veterinary Practitioners (DABVP) - Veterinarians who are ABVP Certified (ABVP Diplomates) begin with a DVM degree then go on to accrue knowledge and expertise beyond what is required to practice standard veterinary medicine.
-SBVP Diplomates have to have undergone a challenging 3-year process of additional studies and examinations to become board-certified specialists that are recognized by the AVMA (American Veterinary Medical Association).
+Diplomate of the American Board of Veterinary Practitioners (DABVP) - Veterinarians who are ABVP Certified (ABVP Diplomates) begin with a DVM degree and then go on to accrue knowledge and expertise beyond what is required to practice standard veterinary medicine.
+SBVP Diplomates have to undergo a challenging 3-year process of additional studies and examinations to become board-certified specialists that are recognized by the AVMA (American Veterinary Medical Association).
 These vets have put in the hard work and training required to specialize in one or more categories of animals or veterinary medical practices.